Thursday, 27 October 2016

 When you get into the realms of Special Educational Needs and Disability (SEN/D) a whole new language opens up in front of you.
 At first, a decade ago, we went along to meetings where 'professionals' (or service providers) were spouting off terms that we had never heard before... and so the struggle to educate ourselves in this new environment and language began.
 At the outset we (naively) believed the 'professionals' would know best as they would have experienced the difficulties we were talking about many times before and J is our only child.
 This was a major mistake.
 We should have been warned that many 'professionals' have such a honed area of expertise that they couldn't see J as a whole person - merely talk to the particular area in which they prided themselves in knowing alot about.
 Rarely do the 'professionals' we meet see J as a whole, rarely do they go away and seek information prior to subsequent appointments and rarely do they explain, properly, what in the world they are wittering on about.... for that is what it sometimes (often) seems like.

 Over the years, we have learned a huge number of TLAs (Three Letter Acronyms) and shorthand speak for 'things' that relate to J. Starting in pre-school with SENCo - Special Educational Needs Co-Ordinator making an IEP - Individual Education Plan.
-Moving through to LA - Local Authority and 'professionals' such as EP - Educational Psychologist, SLT (SaLT or S<) Speech and Language Therapist, OT - Occupational Therapist, PT - Physiotherapist.
+Moving through to LA - Local Authority and 'professionals' such as EP - Educational Psychologist, SLT (SaLT or S&LT) Speech and Language Therapist, OT - Occupational Therapist, PT - Physiotherapist.

 Later came the dxs (diagnoses), treatments, investigations, assessments and discussions about difficulites: DCD - Developmental Co-ordination Disorder, ASD - Autism Spectrum Diagnosis/Disorder, AS - Asperger's Syndrome, LD - Learning Difficulties, EDS - Ehlers Danlos Syndrome, SPD - Sensory Processing Difficulties/Disorder, CAE - Childhood Absence Epilepsy, AED - Anti-Epileptic Drug, SI - Sensory Integration, MRI - Magnetic Resonance Imaging, EEG - Electro Encephalo Gram, CE - Conductive Education, VF - Video Fluoroscopy, SIPT - Sensory Integration and Praxis Test, WISC - Wechsler Intelligence Scale for Children, CAMHS - Child and Adolescent Mental Health Service, CCG - Clinical Commissioning Group